The Nine of Eight

 “Once again, you forgot to include yourself,” said Sean.
 “Why do you always do that?
 Have you forgotten you’re a knight?”

 “Everyone sees me as the funny fat guy.
 The sidekick.
-You know what happens to those funny fat guys,” said Mobley.
+You know what happens to those funny fat guys, especially in a horror movie,” said Mobley.

-“Hey, don’t call yourself that,” said Anthony as he and the others came into the room.
+“Hey, don’t call yourself that, Mobley,” Anthony said as he and the others came into the room.
 “You’re far from being fat and you’re not exactly funny.”

 “Yeah, but don’t forget about John Belushi and Chris Farley,” said Mobley.
 “Where are they now?
 Oh yeah, they’re DEAD!
 They’re dead because they were the funny fat guys!”